 Protection of Personal Data

-The Digital Leadership Institute asbl/vzw, CEPIS, DIGITALEUROPE aisbl, ECWT and EUN Partnership aisbl are committed to the protection of personal data, in accordance with Regulation No.45/2001of the European Parliament and Council of 18 December 2000 “on protection of individuals with regard to processing of personal data by Community institutions and bodies and free movement of such data”.
+The Digital Leadership Institute asbl/vzw, its Partners and Sponsors are committed to the protection of personal data, in accordance with GDPR and Regulation No.45/2001 of the European Parliament and Council “on protection of individuals with regard to processing of personal data by Community institutions and bodies and free movement of such data”.

-Your personal data will thus be processed in conformity with the above-mentioned Regulation.
-Should you have any queries about the processing of your personal data, both regarding access to data and rectification of these data, you are invited to send your request to the responsible of the processing operation: cheryl(at)adaawards(dot)com
+Your personal data will thus be processed in conformity with the above-mentioned Regulations.
+Should you have any queries about the processing of your personal data, both regarding access to data and rectification of these data, you are invited to send your request to the responsible of the processing operation: ada(at)dlii(dot)org

 You also have the right to apply at any moment to the European Data Protection Supervisor.

-Your personal data will only be accessible to the Digital Leadership Institute asbl/vzw, CEPIS, DIGITALEUROPE aisbl, ECWT and EUN Partnership aisbl and any Award sponsors and their subcontractors for the purposes of organising prizes, promotion of the winning entries, travel and following up with requests sent by entrants.
+Your personal data will only be accessible to the Digital Leadership Institute asbl/vzw, its Partners and Awards Sponsors, and their subcontractors, for the purposes of organising prizes, promotion of the winning entries, travel and following up with requests sent by entrants.

 Entrants retain the copyright of their materials and entries.
-However by entering the competition, the entrants authorise the Digital Leadership Institute asbl/vzw, CEPIS, DIGITALEUROPE aisbl, ECWT and EUN Partnership aisbl plus any industry sponsors to unlimited reproduction rights of the materials for the purposes of promotion of the competition, prize giving and awards ceremonies.
+However by entering the competition, the entrants authorise the Digital Leadership Institute asbl/vzw, its Partners and Awards Sponsors to unlimited reproduction rights of the materials for the purposes of promotion of the competition, prize giving and awards ceremonies.

 Entries may be created in all eligible country languages.
 It is mandatory to provide the registration form fields in English.
 This summary is important for the European jury members to evaluate projects, but also for those viewing competition entries.